SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 Furthermore, SECoP not only defines basic data types but also structured datatypes.
 A tuple_ allows to combine a fixed amount of values with different datatypes in an ordered way to be used as one.
-An arrays stores a given number of data elements having the same datatype.
+An array_ stores a given number of data elements having the same datatype.
 A struct_ is comparable to a tuple_, with the difference of using named entries whose order is irrelevant during transport.

 The limits, which have to be specified with the data info, are always inclusive,